Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Gravitational Waves from Cosmic Strings

+Beyond $f_\Delta$, the spectrum goes as $\Omega_{\rm GW}\sim f^{-1}$ for $k=1$ mode, which can be estimated by considering the corresponding change in the loop number density and the cosmic evolution because of the matter-dominated background (Please refer to \cite{Gouttenoire:2019kij} for a detailed derivation).

 Now, as shown in Fig. \ref{fig:schematic}, in our scenario we have two phases of early matter domination, one because of $N_3$ domination just before BBN (MD2) and the other because of PBH (MD1) at much earlier epochs.
 This leads to some interesting patterns in the GW spectrum as we will show below.
-First, let us discuss the impact of the recent matter-domination because of $N_3$ (MD2), which ends at temperature $T_5$.
+First, let us discuss the impact of the recent matter domination because of $N_3$ (MD2), which ends at temperature $T_5$.
+Note that the lifetime of $N_3$ should be large enough such that it does not decay before leading to matter-domination.
 We attempt to find an analytical estimate for $T_5$ in terms of the other parameters in our scenario like $M_{\rm DM}$, $m_{\rm in}$, $M_3$ such that the turning point frequency $f_\Delta$ given by equation \eqref{eq:TPF} (with $T_\Delta = T_5$), can be related to these parameters.
-For this, we estimate the required entropy dilution factor $S=\Omega_{DM}h^2/0.12$ as
+For this purpose, we need to calculate the entropy dilution arising because of $N_3$ decay, given by $S= \frac{s(T_5) a(T_5)^3}{s(T_4) a(T_4)^3}$, which can be estimated to be \cite{Kolb:1990vq, Scherrer:1984fd, Bezrukov:2009th}